ai-labs-team/casium/README.md

-# Casium: A Front-end Architecture for React
+# Casium: An application architecture for React

 The Axiom Front-End Architecture is a _data_ and _effects_ management system that helps you manage the complexity of large React applications reliabily and predictably.